| | | | |

 • Use a Metal Pan: For best results, I recommend that you use a metal loaf pan to ensure that the dough gets evenly heated from all sides and to ensure you get a nice golden brown crust all around.

 • Be Patient and Allow to Cool: As with all gluten-free baking, patience is a virtue, and it’s important to let this mashed potato bread fully cool at room temperature before cutting into it.
 This is because even after you remove the bread from the oven, the bread still continues to cook with the residual heat.
-If you slice into the bread too early, it may fall apart or have a gummy texture.
+If you slice into the mashed potato bread too early, it may fall apart or have a gummy texture.

 A half-sliced loaf of mashed potato bread on parchment-lined board.